Putting together a gaming PC build for $900 would put you in a great position to experience everything PC gaming has to offer for 2018 and beyond.

 If you’d like to browse more computer cases to either better fit your style and/or your taste then you can do so by Clicking Here!

-The Ryzen 1600 quad-core processor is great not only for this current generation of PC gaming but for a few years down the road as well.
+The Ryzen 5 2600X 6-core processor is great not only for this current generation of PC gaming but for a few years down the road as well.